-To make a conservatory look modern update the decor.
-‘A contemporary approach is not to everyone’s taste and a modern conservatory may be considered an eyesore to some when considering a house purchase’ advises Lisa Morton at Vale Garden Houses.
-‘Personal tastes and approaches in style are best applied in the final decoration and interior design.’
+When considering modern conservatory ideas, sometimes it's as simple as updating the decor.
+'A contemporary approach is not to everyone’s taste and a modern conservatory may be viewed as an eyesore to some when considering a house purchase,' advises Lisa Morton at Vale Garden Houses.
+'Personal tastes and approaches in style are best applied in the final decoration and interior design stage.'

 What is the difference between an orangery and a conservatory?

-Mervyn goes on to add, ‘The defining feature of a conservatory is the fully glazed walls set on brick foundations and a glazed roof.
+Mervyn adds, 'The fully glazed walls set on brick foundations and a glazed roof are the defining features of a conservatory.
 Allowing for maximum natural light infiltration.
-On the other hand, orangeries will provide the same outdoorsy feel as a conservatory however they are semi-glazed and typically have a centralised roof lantern atop a flat roof.’
+On the other hand, orangeries will provide the same outdoorsy feel as a conservatory.
+However, they are semi-glazed and typically have a centralised roof lantern atop a flat roof.'

 Tamara was Ideal Home's Digital Editor before joining the Woman & Home team in 2022.
 She has spent the last 15 years working with the style teams at Country Homes & Interiors and Ideal Home, both now at Future PLC.
 It’s with these award wining interiors teams that she's honed her skills and passion for shopping, styling and writing.
 Tamara is always ahead of the curve when it comes to interiors trends – and is great at seeking out designer dupes on the high street.